cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and therefore omitted from the CBOR encoding.

 * issuer.
 In the general case, the sequence of 'RelativeDistinguishedName' is encoded as a CBOR array of CBOR arrays of Attributes.
 Typically, each RelativeDistinguishedName only contains a single attribute and the sequence is then encoded as a CBOR array of Attributes.
-Each Attribute is encoded as a (CBOR int, CBOR text string) pair or as a (unwrapped CBOR OID, CBOR bytes) pair.
+Each Attribute is encoded as either

+   * a (CBOR int, CBOR text string) pair, or
+   * a (unwrapped CBOR OID, CBOR bytes) pair, or
+   * a (CBOR PEN, CBOR bytes) pair.

    The absolute value of the CBOR int (see {{fig-attrtype}}) encodes the attribute type and the sign is used to represent the character string type; positive for Utf8String, negative for PrintableString.
 The Attribute Email Address is always an IA5String.
 In natively signed C509 certificates all text strings are UTF-8 encoded and all attributeType SHALL be non-negative.
 Text strings SHALL still adhere to any X.509 restrictions, i.e., serialNumber SHALL only contain the 74 character subset of ASCII allowed by PrintableString and countryName SHALL have length 2.
 The string types teletexString, universalString, and bmpString are not supported.
 If Name contains a single Attribute containing an utf8String encoded 'common name' it is encoded as follows:

   * If the text string contains only the symbols '0'–'9' or 'a'–'f', it is encoded as a CBOR byte string, prefixed with an initial byte set to '00'.
   * If the text string contains an EUI-64 of the form "HH-HH-HH-HH-HH-HH-HH-HH" where 'H' is one of the symbols '0'–'9' or 'A'–'F' it is encoded as a CBOR byte string prefixed with an initial byte set to '01', for a total length of 9.
 An EUI-64 mapped from a 48-bit MAC address (i.e., of the form "HH-HH-HH-FF-FE-HH-HH-HH) is encoded as a CBOR byte string prefixed with an initial byte set to '01', for a total length of 7.
   * Otherwise it is encoded as a CBOR text string.